GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 When your item, its Chrome Web Store listing, and all the sites it relies on are ready, you can publish your item.

+{% Aside %}
-<div class="aside aside--note">You cannot have more than 20 <em>extensions</em> published on the Chrome Web Store.
-There is no such limit on the number of themes.</div>
+You cannot have more than 20 _extensions_ published on the Chrome Web Store.
+There is no such limit on the number of themes.

+{% endAside %}

 Here's how to upload your item: